Urban planning in Singapore: Post-World War II Town Planning (1958 and 1965 Master Plan)

 During the British Military Administration after World War II, the British government was focused on alleviating the housing shortage in Singapore, redeveloping the central area and to improve living conditions in the congested city centre.
 At this time, Singapore faced an urgent need for environmental management and to control land use.
-This was further motivated by the vision that Singapore will play a wider economic role in the Federation of Malaya.
+This was further motivated by the vision that Singapore would play a wider economic role in the Federation of Malaya.
 A comprehensive plan for Singapore's development was drafted, but was not implemented after the return of civilian rule.
 Nevertheless, to provide more housing and raise living standards in the central area, the SIT started preparing a Master Plan in 1951.
 The plan was passed to the government in 1955 and was adopted in 1958.

 In order to formulate the plan, the 1958 Master Plan undertook detailed surveys and forecasts of major variables: land use, population, traffic, employment and possible industrial development.
 A blueprint planning approach was adopted for the plan, with a strong emphasis on rational use of land for zoning and physical elements of the plan.
 The plan consisted of zoning throughout all urban land uses, open spaces such as greenbelts, and several new towns away from the city centre for the purpose of decentralization.
 In addition, significant road network upgrades were proposed to handle predicted large increases in road traffic volumes, and two-thirds of slum residents were to be rehoused in formal housing.
 The plan was conceived with the expectation that Singapore would grow gradually and was unsuited for the social and economic change, rapid population growth and the Central Area's expansion in the early 1960s.
 Expected to last for 20 years, the Master Plan was formulated to be an instrument of control which could be expanded or retracted.
 Several British planning assumptions were evident in the plan, such as the slow and steady rate of social change and minimal public sector intervention in planning, ideas transmitted through the involvement of British planners overseas.
 Despite its short timeline, the 1958 Master Plan laid the groundwork for detailed urban planning in Singapore and came to be regarded as essential for the development of the country.